marinade-finance/delegation-strategy-2/api.md

 `epoch_start_at` and `epoch_end_at` are `null` for epochs whose boundaries are not recorded.
 Such an epoch is still returned by both query modes, including the open one.

+`realized_take_rate` is what the validator kept that epoch; `expected_take_rate` is what its commissions that epoch implied it would.
+It is `null` where no commission was recorded, and for the in-progress epoch, which has paid no inflation rewards to weight them by.
 ```bash
 curl -sfLS localhost:8000/validators/XkCriyrNwS3G4rzAXtG5B1nnvb5Ka1JtCku93VqeKAr/take-rates | jq
 ```